LULULEMON SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead P...

-NEW ORLEANS, Aug.
-30, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 7, 2024 to file lead plaintiff applications in a securities class action lawsuit against Lululemon Athletica Inc. (the "Company") (NasdaqGS: LULU), if they purchased the Company's securities between December 7, 2023 and July 24, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
+03, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 7, 2024 to file lead plaintiff applications in a securities class action lawsuit against Lululemon Athletica Inc. (the“Company”) (NasdaqGS: LULU), if they purchased the Company's securities between December 7, 2023 and July 24, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do